Tango Evolution is a social club of Argentine Tango dancers from Atlanta, GA.

 Here are some of our principles and ideas:

 We also believe that not only can early tango dancing not be defined, but that tango still cannot be defined to this day.
 It is an evolving, vernacular dance.
 It does not belong to one group or culture.
-Yes, we do not believe that tango belongs only to Argentines.
-While we respect the origins of tango and the city that gave it life, it has evolved and will continue to evolve, inside and outside of Argentina.
-By respecting and studying the past, we can enjoy the present and build for the future.
+While we respect the origins of tango, it has evolved and will continue to evolve, inside and outside of Argentina.
+By respecting and studying the past, we can enjoy the present and look forward to the future.

 Tango is a world-wide dance.
 You can go to practically any large city in the world and dance tango.
 Each of these cities bring their own cultures into tango, and represent a different tango "dialogue".
-What is done in Buenos Aires is of interest but does not apply one to one to our experiences.
 To quote one of our favorite tango teachers, Mauricio Castro, "Be yourself.
 Everyone else is taken."

 We are not iconoclasts who want to break with the past, in this case this rich heritage of tango dance and music.
 We simply don't want the dance, music or culture to stand still.
 Evolution encompasses and celebrates the past, while being a process where we can influence how we arrive at the future.